Frequently Asked Questions

 How many applications do you receive?

-The internship application process is competitive but don’t let this stand in the way of applying to the internship you feel is a good fit for you.
-For the 2016 match we received 79 applications for our regular (local) track and 3 applications for the distance clinical track.
+While the admission process for MSDI programs are competitive, do not let that discourage you from applying to the program feel is a good fit for you.
+We will be welcoming our first cohort of 16 MSDI students in 2021.
+For the stand alone 2016 match we received 79 applications for our regular (local) track and 3 applications for the distance clinical track.
 We received 90 applications for our regular (local) track and 8 applications for the distance clinical track in 2015, and 74 local and 5 distance in 2014.
+We consistently receive fewer applications for our distance clinical option.
+If you are a strong applicant and a good fit for what our program has to offer, please consider applying for the distance clinical track or both the distance and local clinical tracks to increase your chances of a match.

-Is it possible to work while completing the internship?
+Is it possible to work while completing the MSDI program?

-Occasionally a community partner will cancel or postpone a placement or a presentation.
-Interns will be informed immediately of the change and a comparable experience will be substituted.
-This may result in temporary gaps in the interns schedule, however internship staff work to assure these are limited.
+Occasionally a site will cancel or postpone a placement or a presentation.
+Students will be informed immediately of the change and a comparable experience will be substituted.
+This may result in temporary gaps in the students’ schedule, however internship staff work hard to assure these are limited.

 What will my hours be during the day?

 The hours you work during the day depends on the rotation.
 In your clinical rotation, you will work the hours that your preceptor works, and in most cases that is an 8 hour day.
 Your primary food service rotation will likely be 8 hour days as well.
 However, you may need to go in early to help with receiving a delivery or you may need to stay late and do an evening shift.
-In your other rotations (community, specialty and independent study) the hours will vary greatly depending what kinds of projects you’re working on.
-You can also expect some internship work and homework on the weekends.
+In your other rotations (community and public health nutrition and specialty) the hours will vary greatly depending what kinds of projects you’re working on for a site.
+You can expect some internship work and homework on the weekends and evenings, depending on how you manage your time on days set aside for coursework.

 How much time will I spend driving to and from rotations?